Donald Sutherland: Chameleonic actor who combined charm with menace

 Donald Sutherland: Chameleonic actor and anti-war activist who combined charm with menace

-Sutherland’s film career spanned seven decades and included classic films across multiple genres
+Sutherland’s film career spanned seven decades and included classic films across multiple genres, writes Kevin E G Perry

-When Kiefer Sutherland announced the death of his father, Donald Sutherland, at the age 88, he called him “one of the most important actors in the history of film.”
+When Kiefer Sutherland announced the death of his father, Donald Sutherland, at the age of 88, he called him “one of the most important actors in the history of film”.
 If the claim sounds hyperbolic, it is borne out by celluloid history.
-The elder Sutherland’s film career began in the early 1960s and spanned seven decades and over 150 features to the present, with his final performance coming in last year’s Western series Lawmen: Bass Reeves.
-His CV includes classics across several genres, including the 1970 anti-war satire MASH, the 1973 thriller Don’t Look Now and his more recent appearances in The Hunger Games.
-At 6ft 4, he was a towering presence on screen and cast a lengthy shadow.
+The elder Sutherland’s film career began in the early 1960s and spanned seven decades and more than 150 features to the present, with his final performance coming in last year’s western series Lawmen: Bass Reeves.
+His CV includes classics across several genres, including the 1970 anti-war satire M*A*S*H, the 1973 thriller Don’t Look Now, and his more recent appearances in The Hunger Games.
+At 6ft 4in, he was a towering presence on screen and cast a lengthy shadow.

-Three years later, his star rose still further with appearances in the Gene Wilder comedy Start the Revolution Without Me, and two more war films: Kelly’s Heroes, playing the aptly named Sergeant Oddball, and as subversive surgeon “Hawkeye” Pierce in Robert Altman’s hugely successful counter-culture farce MASH.
+Three years later, his star rose still further when he appeared in the Gene Wilder comedy Start the Revolution Without Me, and then in two more war films: as the aptly named Sergeant Oddball in Kelly’s Heroes, and as subversive surgeon “Hawkeye” Pierce in Robert Altman’s hugely successful counterculture farce M*A*S*H.

 He didn’t let this unwanted attention deter him from speaking out.
-In 1971, Sutherland starred in Alan Pakula’s thriller Klute opposite Jane Fonda, a fellow anti-war protestor with whom he had a two-year affair as his marriage to Douglas fell apart.
-In 1972, he co-wrote and co-produced an explosive anti-Vietnam War documentary F.T.A., working with Fonda once again.
+In 1971, Sutherland starred in Alan Pakula’s thriller Klute opposite Jane Fonda, a fellow anti-war protester with whom he had a two-year affair as his marriage to Douglas fell apart.
+In 1972, he co-wrote and co-produced an explosive anti-Vietnam-war documentary titled F.T.A., working with Fonda once again.

 Watch Apple TV+ free for 7 days